darkzeroman/Notes/RubyDesignPatterns.md

 Ruby's clone method is a way around all this.

+Testing: Make tests use a non-singleton version of the class.

 Using/Abusing: Hard for unit tests, hard to use

 Examples: Rails, Rake

+### Factory Pattern and Abstract Factory Pattern

+Very similar to Template Method pattern applied to problem of creating new objects.

+* Creator: Pond
+* Concrete Creators: DuckPong, FrogPond
+* Products: Duck, Frog

+TO DO MORE

+### Builder Pattern

+Builder pattern is a middle man which holds the configuration which is passed on to another object which does the building.

+Builders make creating complex objects easier, but also hide the implementation details.

+Builders can ensure sane objects, can hold sane logic.

+Reusable builders

+TO DO MORE

+### Interpreter Pattern

+Good for when another language is good for a task, such as SQL.

+Abstract Syntax Tree (AST): how to interpret expressions

+Use an interpreter to find files example.
+Can use terminal/nonterminal nodes to create a tree.

+Can use YAML/XML for representing simple data.
+Racc is good for more complex languages.

+Uses/Abuses
+SQL, Intepreter has a computation overhead.

+Examples: Ruby, regular expressions, Runt (library provides simple language for expressing things lie date/time ranges/schedules)

+Conclusion
+Good for solving well-bounded problems such as query or configuration languages.
+Is a good option for combining chunks of existing functionality together.
+Core of Interpreter Pattern is AST.
+Which can be slow but powerful.
+Similar to DSL

+## Ruby Patterns

+### Domain-Specific Languages

+Goal is to make a language understandable by domain experts.
+While Interpreter assumed an AST already exists, DSL is how the AST might be built.

+External DSL: external parser, interpreter
+Internal DSL: the domain is coded in the language